The worlds first public resource on UAS integration.

 Using the GPS, the drone is capable of staying in one position with very little wondering, and with the help of an altitude sensor, the flight height stays constant as well.
 The weight of the battery and other components come into play on how long a drone can stay airborne.

 When the battery voltage gets low, or the transmission signal is lost, many drones have a Return To Home feature.
 Meaning a failsafe is in place to bring the aircraft back to its launch point when something concerning happens.

 Want to know the nitty gritty technical specs on what makes a drone function?
-Check out Drone101.com
+Check out this new website

 The Name Debate: Drone vs UAV

 Call it a Drone or UAV?
 Technically, saying Unmanned Aerial Vehicle is proper, but the word "drone" has become associated with anything that flies by itself or without a pilot.
 The terms have become interchangeable, as you may have noticed on this site.

 Saying one over the other does not make a difference.
 The "drone" nickname is okay, because who wants to say unmanned aerial vehicle over and over.

 Its quick, unique, and draws attention.
 But when news stories put the word 'drone' infront of 'attacks', a bad reputation creeps its way into public perception.
 Lets change that.

 What most people are familiar with.
 Or at least have heard about.
 Created by the government and for the government.